Status of G2HDM with right handed neutrino coupling in the light of $b\to c \tau\nu$ anomalies: Introduction

-Recent measurements from the BaBar~\cite{BaBar:2012obs,BaBar:2013mob}, Belle~\cite{Belle:2015qfa,Belle:2016ure,Belle:2019rba}, and LHCb~\cite{LHCb:2015gmp,LHCb:2017smo,LHCb:2017rln,LHCbSeminar} collaborations have unveiled significant deviations in the observables $\rd$ and $\rdst$ compared to the predictions of the SM.
-The world average~\cite{HFLAV}, determined by the HFLAV (Heavy Flavor Averaging Group) collaboration, indicates a tension of $1.98\sigma$ and $2.15\sigma$ between the measured values of $\rd$ and $\rdst$ and their respective SM expectations.
-Moreover, the combined world average exhibits a notable deviation of $3.2\sigma$~\cite{HFLAV} from the SM prediction, accompanied by a correlation of $-0.37$ between $\rd-\rdst$.
+Indications of physics beyond the Standard Model (BSM) have emerged in various aspects, notably in the field of $B$ meson decays.
+Recent measurements from BaBar~\cite{BaBar:2012obs,BaBar:2013mob}, Belle~\cite{Belle:2015qfa,Belle:2016ure,Belle:2019rba}, and LHCb~\cite{LHCb:2015gmp,LHCb:2017smo,LHCb:2017rln,LHCbSeminar} collaborations have unveiled significant deviations in the observables $\rd$ and $\rdst$ from the SM predictions.
+The Heavy Flavor Averaging Group (HFLAV)~\cite{HFLAV} indicates a tension of $1.6\sigma$ and $2.5\sigma$ between the measured values of $\rd$ and $\rdst$ and their respective SM expectations.
+Moreover, the combined world average exhibits a deviation of $3.31\sigma$~\cite{HFLAV} from the SM prediction, accompanied by a correlation of $-0.39$ between $\rd-\rdst$.
+The LHCb collaboration has also measured the ratio of branching fractions $R_{J/\psi}$ in $B_c\to J/\psi \ell \bar{\nu}$ decays and observed a deviation of around $1.9\sigma$ from the SM prediction~\cite{LHCb:2017vlu,Iguro:2024hyk}.
+Similarly, LHCb collaboration reported measurement of the semileptonic decay process $\Lambda_b \to \Lambda_c^+ \tau^- \bar{\nu}$, yielding a significant signal with a significance of 1.8$\sigma$~ \cite{LHCb:2022piu,Iguro:2024hyk}.
+The measurement provides a determination of the LFUV ratio, $R_{\Lambda_c}= 0.242 \pm 0.026 \,(\rm stat.) \pm 0.071 \, (\rm syst.)$.
+Apart from the LFUV observables, the $\tau$ polarization asymmetry, $P_{\tau}^{D^\star}$~ \cite{Belle:2016dyj,Belle:2017ilt}, and the longitudinal polarization fraction of $D^\star$ meson, $F_L^{D^\star}$~ \cite{Belle:2019ewo}, are within $1\sigma$ of the SM expectation~\cite{Iguro:2024hyk}.